Nkechi-Christabel/alx-higher_level_programming/README.md

 <h2>About</h2>

-- This repository consists of all the projects for the Higher Learning programming(Python) segment of [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Ahmed-Sakr](https://twitter.com/AhmedSkar2).
+- This repository consists of all the projects for the Higher level Learning programming(Python) segment of [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Ahmed-Sakr](https://twitter.com/AhmedSkar2).